THE MISSION OF THE LENDING LIBRARY IS TO

 As always, please sign out your selections on one of two clipboards, located in the paisley boxes on each side of the fireplace.
 When returning items, simply place them on the "reshelving" space designated, and indicate on the signout sheet that the item has been returned.

-We also have lots to offer in our library for your summer reading pleasure.
+We also have lots to offer in our library for your reading pleasure.
 Please take note of the critique of three of them below:

 TEN GIRLS WHO CHANGED THE WORLD